 NEEA lacks a statement about adherence to standards and ethical principles.
 This impacts evaluation propriety.

-such as The American Evaluation Association's standards
+State a commitment to evaluation principles, such as The American Evaluation Association's standards.

 NEEA's MT evaluations scored well on accuracy, but there are areas for improvement.